 Not only do celebs get internet humor, they also get what works online: nostalgia (the #tbt is alive and well).
 Specifically, they get that their primarily millennial audience responds to 90s references.

 So when celebrities post throwbacks—like this one from Mariah Carey—to 90s moments from their own lives, it’s very relatable for their audience.

 But the relatability of celebs—that authenticity that people love to describe as ‘so real’—goes beyond embracing nostalgia.
 It’s about sharing moments from their lives that are a tad less glamorous than the usual red carpet shot.

 In a way, the content that celebs now share on their own Insta timelines is reflective of the kind of material that paparazzos once doggedly pursued.
 But they’ve realized something fundamental about it: if they post it themselves, they control the message.

 And, on a less cynical note, these down-to-earth, ‘authentic’ moments give them the opportunity to connect with fans.
 It’s precisely this relatability that explains why followers love celebs’ bathroom selfies.

 And the oh-so-relatable moments they share with the mini-humans in their lives.

 Or those moments of uncontained, bona fide joy.

-John Boyega’s reaction to The Force Awakens trailer, in particular, is so utterly relatable, because his excitement reflects that of the franchise’s fans.
-It’s the sort of over-the-top, genuine, unabashed enthusiasm that spawns reaction GIFs, the sort that people share with the comment, “Me.”
+John Boyega’s reaction to The Force Awakens trailer is so utterly relatable, because his excitement reflects that of the franchise’s fans.
+It’s the sort of over-the-top, genuine, unabashed enthusiasm that spawns reaction GIFs—the kind people share with the comment, “Same.”